On this page

 Geopoint channel types are used in the Coordinates channel on Geospatial Scatter and Geospatial Heatmap chart types.
 Geospatial charts visualize data that references specific geographic locations.

-MongoDB Charts automatically determines which fields in your dataset, if any, are GeoJSON Points.
+Atlas Charts automatically determines which fields in your dataset, if any, are GeoJSON Points.
 Charts signifies these fields with a icon.
 You can map these fields directly to a geopoint channel type by dragging them onto an appropriate geopoint channel type in the chart builder.
 Charts automatically determines the latitude and longitude values from the field and adds a point to the map for each document.

 You can also assign numeric coordinates or arrays to a geopoint channel type to specify latitude and longitude not stored as GeoJSON Points.
 For details on this process, see the following section.